UPPMAX/HPC-python/docs/batch.rst

           .. code-block:: sh

             #!/bin/bash -l
-            #SBATCH -A naiss2023-22-1126 # Change to your own after the course
+            #SBATCH -A naiss2024-22-415 # Change to your own after the course
             #SBATCH --time=00:05:00 # Asking for 5 minutes
             #SBATCH -n 1 # Asking for 1 core

-            # Load any modules you need, here for Python 3.9.5
+            # Load any modules you need, here for python 3.11.8
-            module load Python/3.9.5
+            module load python/3.11.8

             # Run your Python script
             python sum-2args.py 2 3